Lesbian Herstory Archives AudioVisual Collections

 These recordings of interviews with working-class lesbians are rich with wisdom, insight and emotion.
 Interviews discuss a wide range of topics including butch/femme roles, gendered sexuality, relationships, family dynamics, the bar scene, religion, realization of homosexuality, coming out, lesbian mothers, oppression, police brutality, race, gay rights movements, women in the military, youth, and identity.
 They offer dynamic first-person perspectives of the place and time before the emergence of the gay and lesbian liberation movements.
 From these stories surface the personal struggles and triumphs of the lesbian community during an intensely oppressive time.

-These interviews were donated to the archives by Madeline Davis and Elizabeth Kennedy and were subsequently digitized by students from the Pratt Institute, Projects in Digital Archives class, LIS-665.
+The recordings were donated to the archives by Madeline Davis and Elizabeth Kennedy and were subsequently digitized by students from the Pratt Institute, Projects in Digital Archives class, LIS-665.

 Collection Items